EpsilonSolutions/netscaler-command-reference/docs/filter/filter-htmlinjectionvariable/filter-htmlinjectionvariable.md

 ##add filter htmlinjectionvariable

 Creates an HTML injection variable.
+NOTE: This command is deprecated.Deprecated in favour of Client Side Measurements that can be enabled on an appflow action

 ##Synopsys

-add filter htmlinjectionvariable &lt;variable> [-value &lt;string>]

 ##Arguments